feature-engine/feature_engine/docs/user_guide/selection/DropDuplicateFeatures.rst

+.. _drop_duplicate:

+.. currentmodule:: feature_engine.selection

 DropDuplicateFeatures
 =====================

-The DropDuplicateFeatures() finds and removes duplicated variables from a dataframe.
+The :class:`DropDuplicateFeatures()` finds and removes duplicated variables from a dataframe.
 The user can pass a list of variables to examine, or alternatively the selector will examine all variables in the data set.